86sea/polybar-spotify-playlist/README.md

 #TODO

-  a lot of easy optimizations.
+  separate writing the .ini and .json and everything else
+  passing a URI directly
+  reading from playlists.json
+  specifying a file, and type of, to write to
-  new features such as view playlist that is currently being played.
+  view playlist that is currently being played.

-  a polybar module that looks nicer.
+  a polybar dropdown menu module